-During the second stage, the RT-DETR model is extended to handle EBC videos, i.e., sequences of fixed time frames.
-Inspired by efficient adaptation approaches like \textbf{Lo}w-\textbf{R}ank \textbf{A}daptation (LoRA)~\cite{hu2021lora}, we start with our RT-DETR model pre-trained on single frames.
-We freeze this model and insert a lean recurrent neural networks (RNN)-based temporal processing module in the latent space of its encoder.
-The designed \thename model achieves state-of-the-art performance on the standard benchmark datasets \texttt{Gen1}~\cite{de2020large} and \texttt{Gen4}~\cite{perot2020learning} using only simple image-like representations of the EBC data and the standard RT-DETR architecture with minimal temporal modifications.
+Building on this foundation, we introduce \textbf{\tempname (Image-to-Event Detection)}, a technique that enables straightforward transformation of image-based object detectors into video-capable models.
+This approach leverages latent space adaptation principles~\cite{houlsby2019parameter,hu2021lora} where we freeze the pre-trained RT-DETR model and insert a lightweight recurrent neural network (RNN) module within the encoder's latent representation space.
+This design allows the model to capture temporal dynamics across frames while preserving the powerful representation capabilities of the original detector and adding minimal computational overhead.
+The resulting adaptation effectively leverages information across multiple time windows without requiring a specialized video detection architecture.

+The combined approach, called \textbf{\thename}, achieves state-of-the-art performance on standard EBC benchmarks, outperforming specialized methods on both \genOne~\cite{de2020large} (mAP $+2.3$) and \genFour~\cite{perot2020learning} (mAP $+1.4$) datasets.
+Importantly, the results are achieved using only standard modules from natural image and video analysis \textit{without} requiring domain-specific modifications.
+This demonstrates not only the effectiveness of our approach for EBC data, but also suggests a broader paradigm for adapting image detectors to temporal domains.
+As shown in Figure~\ref{fig:map_vs_time}, our model achieves superior accuracy while maintaining competitive inference speeds, making it practical for real-world applications.